Godgethub/jwpublib/README.md

 This is a collection of *.jwpub* archives that can be added to the **JW Library** app[^1] by simply dropping them into the *Library* section (MS Windows version), or clicking - to launch - (on mobile devices).

 These archives are a collection of reference works that are in the public domain, adapted for use with JW Library.

+## Before you ask...

+If you are looking for the **production code/methods**, that *cannot* be shared.
+If you want to roll your own, what you need is "out there", but I won't point you at it either.
+Thanks for understanding and for not insisting.

 ____
 ### Bible Reading Schedules